President – Amber Harris

 PWB is dedicated to supporting the professional development of women in the home building industry.
 Meetings are held every 1st Tuesday of the month.
 The Council consists of women and men who are HBA members (builders and associates) and women and men who are affiliated with an HBA member (employees or extended family).

 The Winston-Salem Professional Women in Building Council exists for the purpose of being the organization representing women in the building industry.
 Assisting in activities of the Home Builders Association at the local and national levels; thereby improving conditions in the home building industry which will result in improving the social, political, and economical welfare of the nation.
 Encouraging, through educational programs and scholarships, young people to take up careers in the home building industry.
-Assisting in producing more affordable housing and promoting with other organizations, the private enterprise objectives and ideology of te home building industry.
-Promoting good will, loyalty, and high standards among members
+Assisting in producing more affordable housing and promoting with other organizations, the private enterprise objectives and ideology of the home building industry.
+Promoting goodwill, loyalty, and high standards among members

 Link to: NAHB Professional Women in Building